Pilgrimage Church of Wies, Steingaden, Germany

 The Wieskirche Church is in an odd location, with hardly a parishioner for miles around it.
 But it’s not a church designed for local worshippers.
 It’s for the pilgrims.

-And the source of such a miracle needed an appropriate building to house it – the small chapel that was originally erected was not enough.
+The source of such a miracle needed an appropriate building to house it – and the small chapel that was originally erected was not enough.
+Something bigger and grander was needed not just to commemorate the event, but to house all the pilgrims that would come.

-It needed to be impressive – but in a way that didn’t seem ostentatious in the 18th century countryside.
+Because of the pilgrims, it needed to not just be large, but impressive.
+However, it was important it wasn’t done in a way that would seem ostentatious in the middle of the quiet 18th century countryside.

 During the 18th century, the Wieskirche became one of the most important pilgrimage sites in Europe.
 Many of those who came and prayed to the wooden statue of Jesus claimed they were miraculously cured of diseases… and so even more came.